iurrutia/ToyProblems/README.md

 # README

-Putting up solutions to coding problems for self motivation to be more tidy.
+Putting up solutions to coding problems for self-motivation to be more tidy.

----

 [Printing the a nested adjacency list of a tree](#treeprint)